victorqribeiro/carGamePerceptron/README.md

 A [Neuroevolution](https://en.wikipedia.org/wiki/Neuroevolution) you say?
 Yes, I thought about that.
 I have a fully conected multilayer perceptron, that I'm about to realease, So I'm saving the ideia of evolving a neural net with genetic algorithm for that.

+Quick reminder that the game is not fair.
+Sometimes two cars comes in parallel with each other, so not even a human could beat it.

 # Questions?

 If you have any questions about the code or how I implemented it, or even how I got the data to feed the neural network (features), please feel free to contact me.
 (I left some comments on the code)